TezosTaqueria/taqueria-scaffold-nft/README.md

 ## Quickstart

 In a rush?
-You can follow the steps below to get up and running immediatley:
+You can follow the steps below to get up and running immediately:

 ### Scaffold and Initialize the Project